ionic-team/ionic-framework/docs/angular/testing.md

 Tests for lazy loaded Ionic UI components should only be added under the `/lazy` route.
 This ensures the `IonicModule` is added.

 > [!CAUTION]
-> The lazy loaded build and its `IonicModule` are deprecated and will be removed in a future major version.
+> The lazy loaded build, including `IonicModule`, is deprecated and will be removed in a future major version.
 New components should be tested as standalone components (see below).
 These lazy tests remain to verify that the deprecated build keeps working while it is still supported.

 ### Testing Standalone Ionic Components